 Bounced Rental Cheque-How to deal in the United Arab Emirates

 There are serious consequences and penalties for financial crimes in the UAE.
 The culprit may sentence to jail for 3 months-15years depending upon the severity and nature of the financial crime.
-Bounced Cheque in any form whether it be for rent or for any other purpose can send the person into prison.
-However, it is not entirely true in every case as it depends upon the circumstances & reasons due to which the cheque issued by renter bounced.
+Bounced cheques in any form whether it be for rent or for any other purpose can send the person into prison.
+However, it is not entirely true in every case as it depends upon the circumstances & reasons due to which the cheque issued by the renter bounced.

 ● Insufficient funds in the account of the issuer

 ● The cheque has been canceled by the issuer before payment was issued

 ● The tenant might have closed the bank account upon the issuance of the cheque

 ● There might be money in the bank, but there might be the possibility that pending transactions took the balance and the remaining balance is below the amount mentioned on the cheque

 Other Non-Illegal Issues for Bounced Cheque in the United Arab Emirates

 Misspelling: The name written on the cheque is misspelled.